Bristol has plenty going on to kick off the Year of the Horse – join in the celebrations at these special Lunar New Year Events.

-Lunar New Year at Wai Yee Hong, 1 February
+Lunar New Year at Wai Yee Hong, 21 February

-Chinese supermarket Wai Yee Hong host the biggest free Lunar New Year celebrations in the city.
+Chinese supermarket Wai Yee Hong hosts the biggest free Lunar New Year celebrations in the city.
 Dance and martial arts performances, and an incredible lion dance.
 This family-friendly event is free to attend and will feature dance and martial arts performances at 11am and 1.30 pm.
 Plus, a lively street food market.

 Chinese New Year at Wai Yee Hong - credit Wai Yee Hong